 The month of October is the beginning of the fall season when colors change and we start enjoying cooler weather.
-The birthstone for October is a great representation of the changing seasons.
-The beautiful October birthstone radiates a rainbow of iridescent hues.
-Learn more about the October stone, including its rich history, unique variations and the options for owning your own.
+Opal, the October birthstone, perfectly represents this changing time.
+With its rainbow of iridescent hues, the opal birthstone's beautiful display of color is worth learning more about.
+Discover more about the birthstone of October, including its rich history, unique variations and the options for owning it.

 Opal Birthstone Variations

 The opal birthstone color comes in many variations, including white, pale yellow, pale red, gray, brown and black.
-The color of the opal helps determine which type of opal it is.
+Opal type is determined by color.
 The most popular type of opal gemstone is a light or white opal color with a white or gray background.
 The rarest and most valued opal is actually the precious black opal.
-This opal is black with vibrant colors throughout.
+Like its name, this opal is black with vibrant colors throughout.

 While each opal is as unique as a fingerprint, there are three main types of opal: common opals, fire opals and precious opals.
 Common opals are usually opaque which means that they do not allow light to pass through.
 They are found in many colors and are often fluorescent.

 Fire opals, also known as the Mexican opal, can have play-of-color, but most of the time they don't.
 They are characterized by their body color.
 As their name suggests, fire opals are either brown, yellow, orange or red.

 Finally, precious opals exude a flashy rainbow-like display.
 The most common colors found in an opal are yellow, blue and green.
 Violet, red and orange are the rarest colors found in an opal.